Siren Song: Overcoming Pornography Temptations

 In Greek mythology they are called the Sirens, mythical seductresses of seafaring lore.
 These creatures of great beauty sit in the flowery meadow on small, rocky islands in the Mediterranean, somewhere off the coast of Italy.
 The Sirens are divine beings with the wings of birds and voices that can enchant any sailor.
 Ancient sources describe their “siren song”—a beautiful music that compulsively lures sailors toward the island, only to have their ships capsize on the rocks.

-This is, perhaps, one of the best analogies I can give to describe the lure of pornography and its addictive nature.
+This is, perhaps, one of the best analogies I can give to describe the lure of pornography.
 We don’t intend to crash the ship of our lives on the rocky shore, but the siren song calls to us.
-For many men, once pornography sinks its hooks into us, we forever feel the draw of it.
+For many men (and women), once pornography sinks its hooks into us, we forever feel the draw of it.
 It is like a compulsion.

 How did ancient seafarers sail by the Sirens without being overcome by their songs?
 Two ancient myths give us a glimpse.